TinySquid/ls-declutterer/README.md

 - Build a list to store references to repositories where the fork parent is from Lambda School.
 - Iteratively rename and archive each repository.

-To make the script more intelligent, we can create a progress file to track the state for each repository we are modifying.
-Then, if errors happen, we can resume where we left off at a later time.
+To make the script more intelligent, I made a progress system that uses a file to track the state for each repository it modifies.
+Then, if errors happen, it can resume where it left off at a later time, or be used to revert changes.

-Also, there should be a way to undo any work performed by the script, so a simple commandline arg interpreter will be needed.

-## Env vars:
+## Env:

 The script requires a `.env` file with some variables, so copy the `.env.example` file as a template: